 This post is part of a series of posts designed to guide you through troubleshooting common issues in the .NET agent.
-For more context, please see <Troubleshooting with .NET agent log files>.
-If you were linked here directly, you should also take a look at the post I just linked to in order to make sure you’re looking at the log files that represent the application you are trying to monitor.
+For more context, please see the .NET Agent not reporting troubleshooting guide>.

 - The .NET agent profiler log for your application’s process says

 This application pool (<APP_POOL_ID>) is not explicitly configured to be instrumented or not but application pools are set to be disabled by default.

 - Make sure the third-to-last word is “disabled”, not “enabled”.
 If it says that app pools are set to be enabled by default, these instructions do not apply.